The Urban Impact of AI: Modeling Feedback Loops in Next-Venue Recommendation: Reproducibility and Code

-Given the sets $U$, $V$, the datasets $D$, $D_{train}$ and $D_{post}$, the scoring function $\mathcal{R}_\theta(u, v, t)$ and the recommender system $\mathcal{A}$, our framework simulates the generation of visits to venues in $V$ by individuals in $U$.
-In the simulation framework, an individual's decision on which venue to visit may be influenced by the recommendations provided by $\mathcal{A}$, modelling a scenario in which algorithmic suggestions shape user behaviour.
-As the simulation goes by, a dataset $\mathcal{S}$ is generated, which contains the simulated visits of the individuals to the venues.
-Figure~\ref{fig:schema} provides an overview of the simulation framework, illustrating the key components and the flow of interactions between individuals and the recommender system.
+We assume a scenario where individuals have a general intent or agenda (e.g., visiting a restaurant or bar) and then choose a specific venue based on either personal knowledge or the algorithmic suggestions provided by recommender system $\mathcal{A}$.
+As the simulation of the feedback loop goes by, a dataset $\mathcal{S}$ is generated, which contains the simulated visits of the individuals to the venues.
+Figure~\ref{fig:schema} provides an overview of the framework that models the feedback loop, illustrating the key components and the flow of interactions between individuals and the recommender system.

-The mobility simulation for each individual $u \in U$ is outlined in Algorithm~\ref{alg:simulation_framework}.
-The process begins with training the recommender system $\mathcal{A}$ on the training dataset $D_{\text{train}}$ (line 1).
-The simulation then iterates over each visit tuple $(u, v, t) \in D_{\text{post}}$ (line 5), simulating user mobility in three sequential steps: category selection (line 6), where the category of the next venue is taken from dataset $D_{post}$; venue selection (line 7), where the specific venue is selected based on the chosen category and the individual's decision to use or not the recommender system; and algorithm retraining (line 10), which updates $\mathcal{A}$ every $\Delta$ time units to incorporate newly simulated data in $\mathcal{S}$.
+The simulation for each individual $u \in U$ is outlined in Algorithm~\ref{alg:simulation_framework}.
+The process begins with training the recommender system $\mathcal{A}$ on the dataset $D_{\text{train}}$ (line 1).
+The simulation then iterates over each visit tuple $(u, v, t) \in D_{\text{post}}$ (line 5), simulating user mobility in three sequential steps: category selection (line 6), where the category of the next venue is taken from $D_{\text{post}}$; venue selection (line 7), where the specific venue is selected based on the chosen category and the individual's decision to use or not the recommender system; and algorithm retraining (line 10), which updates $\mathcal{A}$ every $\Delta$ time units to incorporate newly simulated data in $\mathcal{S}$.